Hughey Hartman Upholstery

 Larry has a strong motorcycle background.
 He is a lifetime AMA member.
 He raced on a Suzuki TM100 for Cycle City in Indianapolis.
 He placed 2nd in the 100cc class in 1974.
 In 1975 Larry opened an accessory shop called World Class Products.
 Larry still enjoys going to Pro and vintage races.

 At the moment Larry owns 6 motorcycles.
+A 2011 Harley Davidson Road King, 2014 NC 700 Honda and a Honda Ruckus.
 Three are vintage bikes which he has worked on to return to a semi restored state.
 Which means bringing back to a former position or condition.
 I do my best to bring back to a former state but they are not in perfectly restored condition.
 Bike number 1 is a 1972 Hodaka 125 Wombat.

-This bike was bought from Rik Smits at one of his Boone County Motorcycle shows.
-I think the purchase price was $600.00.
+The Hodaka 125 wombat bike was bought from Rik Smits at one of his Boone County Motorcycle shows.
 I totally went through this bike and this is the results.

 This motorcycle I ended up buying two motorcycles so that I had enough parts to put together one motorcycle.
 The hard problem on these particuclar bikes is to find a down pipe.
 They are hard to find.